JuliaGraphics/Luxor.jl/docs/src/howto/images.md

 ## Transforming images

-You can transform images by setting the current matrix, either with `scale()` and `rotate()` and similar, or by modifying it directly.
+You can transform images by setting the current matrix, either with [`scale`](@ref) and [`rotate`](@ref) and similar, or by modifying it directly.
 This code scales and rotates an image made in an earlier chapter of this document around in a circle:

 ```@example
 using Luxor # hide
-Drawing(600, 400, "assets/figures/transform-images.png") # hide
+Drawing(600, 400, "../assets/figures/transform-images.png") # hide
 origin() # hide
 img = readpng(dirname(dirname(pathof(Luxor))) * "/docs/src/assets/figures/textoutlines.png")
 w = img.width